-At June 30, 2020 and 2019, a liability was reported for the proportionate share of the Lottery's net OPEB liability in the SRWBT.
-The net OPEB liability and proportionate share were measured as of June 30, 2019 and 2018, respectively, and the total OPEB liability used to calculate the net OPEB liability was determined by actuarial valuations as of these dates.
+At June 30, 2021 and 2020, a liability was reported for the proportionate share of the Lottery's net OPEB liability in the SRWBT.
+The net OPEB liability and proportionate share were measured as of June 30, 2020 and 2019, respectively, and the total OPEB liability used to calculate the net OPEB liability was determined by actuarial valuations as of these dates.

 The State of Missouri's proportion of the net OPEB liability is determined by dividing the State's required contributions to the SRWBT relative to the contributions of all participating reporting units, actuarially determined.
-At the June 30, 2019 and 2018 measurement dates, the Lottery's proportion of the State's net OPEB liability was .42%.
-The components of Lottery's net OPEB liability at June 30, 2020 and 2019 are as follows:
+At the June 30, 2020 and 2019 measurement dates, the Lottery's proportion of the State's net OPEB liability was .43% and .42%, respectively.
+The components of Lottery's net OPEB liability at June 30, 2021 and 2020 are as follows: